thiagovmdon/camels-ch-chem-paper/results/Dataset/README.md

 Currently there are monthly data for the years 2013 and 2020.
 The remaining years 2007-2023 will be produced and made available by the FOEN by the end of 2025.
 We expect update CAMELS-CH-Chem with such data in due time.

 ## References
 Currently CAMELS-CH-Chem covers `115` rivers catchments within Swiss territory.
 Please refer to the [CAMELS-CH-Chem preprint](XX), for a detailed description of the current dataset, including their respective variables units.
-For the codes used to derive the current dataset, users can refer to the [CAMELS-CH-Chem GitHub](XX).
+For the codes used to derive the current dataset, users can refer to the [CAMELS-CH-Chem GitHub](https://github.com/camels-ch/camels-ch-chem).

 ## How to cite
-Medeiros do Nascimento, T. V., Schönenberger, U., Pool, S., Siber, R., Kauzlaric, M., Horton, P., Höge, M., Günter Floriancic, M., Staudinger, M., Storck, F., Rinta, P., Seibert, J., & Fenicia, F. (2025).
+Medeiros do Nascimento, T. V., Schönenberger, U., Höge, M., Pool, S., Siber, R., Kauzlaric, M., Horton, P., Günter Floriancic, M., Staudinger, M., Storck, F., Rinta, P., Seibert, J., & Fenicia, F. (2025).
 Swiss data quality: augmenting CAMELS-CH with data on isotopes, water quality, agricultural data and atmospheric chemistry (0.1) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.14980027